Hishamulhakeem/Smart-attendance-system/README.md

 - 🔎 **Face Recognition**: Powered by MobileNetV2 with 128D embedding generation.
 - 🧠 **Face Detection**: Based on OpenCV’s SSD + ResNet model.
 - 💾 **Attendance Reports**: Automatically saved as `.csv` and `.json` files.
-- 📩 **Parent Notification**: WhatsApp messages sent to parents of absentees.
+- 📩 **Parent Notification**: Sends WhatsApp alerts to parents of absent students.
-- 🖼️ **Visual Feedback**: Bounding boxes and names with matching score drawn on detected faces.
+- 🖼️ **Visual Feedback**: Highlights each recognized face with name and confidence score in BBox.
 - 💻 **Interactive Web Interface**: Upload images and view results instantly.

 ---